conan-io/docs/reference/commands/graph/info.rst

     If using ``format=html``, the generated html contains links to a third-party resource, the *vis.js* library with 2 files: *vis.min.js*, *vis.min.css*.
     By default they are retrieved from Cloudfare.
-However, for environments without internet connection, you'll need to modify the template found in ``cli/formatters/graph/info_graph.html`` to point to a local version of these files:
+However, for environments without internet connection, you'll need to create a template for the file and place it in ``CONAN_HOME/templates/graph.html``. to point to a local version of these files:

     - *vis.min.js*: "https://cdnjs.cloudflare.com/ajax/libs/vis/4.18.1/vis.min.js"
     - *vis.min.css*: "https://cdnjs.cloudflare.com/ajax/libs/vis/4.18.1/vis.min.css"

+    You can use the template found in ``cli/formatters/graph/info_graph.html`` as a basis for your own.